 Your inspector will tell you in the video call if the inspection has passed or failed.

-- Comments will be available in the permitting system the following day.
+- Comments will be provided by the inspector during the inspection.

-- The inspector will determine if additional fee(s) for re-inspection is required.
+- The inspector will determine if an additional fee(s) for re-inspection is required.